Richmond Park Golf Course: History

 During and following the First World War there was a growth of provision of sports facilities within Richmond Park granted by the British monarchy.
 In order to provide golf facilities to "local artisans", unable to afford membership of private clubs, George V commissioned J. H. Taylor, one of the famous "Great Triumvirate" of Braid, Taylor and Vardon, to lay out an 18-hole golf course with architect Fred Hawtree on the eastern side of Richmond Park in the early 1920s.

 The golf course was opened in 1923 by Edward, Prince of Wales (who was to become King Edward VIII and, after his abdication, Duke of Windsor).
-This became known as the "Prince's Course".
-In 1925, following the course's success, a second 18-hole course was added, again designed by Hawtree and inaugurated this time by the Duke of York (later George VI), giving the course its title of the "Duke's Course".
+This became known as the "Prince's course".
+In 1925, following the course's success, a second 18-hole course was added, again designed by Hawtree and inaugurated this time by the Duke of York (later George VI), giving the course its title of the "Duke's course".

 Following opening, a brass tablet was unveiled stating:

-Richmond Park Golf Courses 1923-1926.
-This tablet commemorates the generous and public spirited action of the under-mentioned gentlemen who undertook responsibility for the construction and management of these golf courses up to the date of their transfer to H.M.
-Office of Works.
+"Richmond Park Golf Courses 1923-1926.
+This tablet commemorates the generous and public spirited action of the under-mentioned gentlemen who undertook responsibility for the construction and management of these golf courses up to the date of their transfer to His Majesty's Office of Works.

 The Rt.
 Hon The Lord Riddell, Chairman of the Committee; Sir Sydney M. Skinner KT; Sir James H. Dunn BT; Sir Howard Frank BT G.B.E K.C.B; Sir Joseph Hood BT; Sir Alexander Grant BT; George W. Beldam; Leonard H. Bentall; J.H.
-Taylor, Technical Adviser.
+Taylor, Technical Adviser."

 In 1985, Martin Hawtree, grandson of the original architect, was commissioned to undertake a programme of modernisation on the two courses.

 Courses

 The course lies on the boundary of the park to the east of Beverley Brook, between Roehampton and Robin Hood gates, and is in the London Borough of Richmond upon Thames, bordering on the London Borough of Wandsworth.
-The Alton Estate, Roehampton, dominates the western skyline.
+The Alton Estate, Roehampton dominates the western skyline.

 The course was developed on the former "Great Paddock" of Richmond Park, an area used for feeding deer for the royal hunt.
 The tree belt in this part of the park was supplemented by additional planting in 1936.

 Richmond Park, excluding the Golf Course, is a Site of Special Scientific Interest and national nature reserve and has a policy of encouraging biodiversity.
 One aspect of this is that decaying wood, whether still on the tree or fallen to the ground, is left undisturbed as far as possible to provide natural habitats.
 One of the local golf course rules is therefore that fallen trees and dead wood must be treated as Immovable Obstructions during the game.